Stancoo/contrastive_loss/README.md

 ### Validation and analysis
-Once the training is finished let us a bit explore the results.
+Once the training is finished let us inspect the results.
 For testing all you need is to run

 `python3 main_inf.py`